frescho/TRS80-ICE/README.md

 ## SD card content

-Please rename the file in SD folder and try it with 7zip or other program...
+Please rename the file in SD folder and try it with 7zip or any other program...

 ## How to install?

 If firmware is ready and you have the SD card just replace the original Z80 with it.
-TRS-80 has lack of space, you need to seat the Teensy as low as possible, but the best if you solder it to the motherboard directly.
+TRS-80 has lack of space, you need to seat the Teensy as low as possible, but it is best if you solder it directly to the motherboard.
 Videogenie/HT-1080Z is not so nice as the voltage regulator is blocking the USB port, so MTP won't work.

 ## How to use it?

 Please find [this youtube video](https://youtu.be/LCopyd4x9qo) about it.
 Also the code contains more details about TRS-80 hardware as well as other things.

-Acceleration mode
+### Acceleration mode

    0x0 - All external memory accesses Machine works as a not expanded TRS-80 Model 1.
 Acceleration can't be turned on from basic